-How to make a clasp purse with The Makery Bath (featured in our directory here).
+How to make a clasp purse with The Makery Bath.
 This month, craft journalist Clare Kelly visited The Makery, Bath a craft venue in Bath where she learnt to make a framed fabric clasp purse in just a couple of hours.

 When it comes to looking after money, we’re always told to ‘look after the pennies’.
 I couldn’t agree more, so I was very excited to be heading to The Makery in Bath to have a go at making my own clasp purse.